kapazan/clarusway-clarusway-aws-devops-DE-05/AWS/Hands_on/05_03_2023-Guile-EFS/README.md

 ***Don't forget to edit fstab to mount efs on reboot!!!***

+#### Setting up Automatic Mounting using /etc/fstab with the EFS Mount Helper

+Your EC2 instance is now mounted to the EFS file system.
+However, you'll notice that if you reboot your instance(EC2-1 & EC2-2), the file system does not remount to your instance.
+We can use the `/etc/fstab` file with EFS mount helper to automatically remount the file system.
+The `/etc/fstab` file contains information about file systems that should be mounted during instance booting.

+1. Run the following command to open the `/etc/fstab` file in the nano editor.

+    ```
+    sudo nano /etc/fstab

+    ```

+2. On a new line, paste in the following (remember to use the file system ID):

+    ```
+    fs-xxxxxx:/ /home/ec2-user/efs efs tls,_netdev

+    ```

+3. Save the changes to the file.

+4. Let's test the new entry to see if everything was setup correctly.

+    ```
+    sudo mount -fav

+    ```
+    All done!
+We now have the EC2 instance remounting the file system on reboot.

 ### STEP-3: Configure the EC2-3 instance with EFS while Launching

 - Go to the EC2 console and click "Launch Instance"